-In many cases, we can simply reformat what we’ve already written on the blog and turn that into an eBook.
-Even though our readers could get most of the same information for free, if you’ve established yourself an an authority, people will gladly pay you for a neatly organized and formatted eBook.
+In many cases, we can simply reformat what we’ve already written on the blog and turn that into an ebook.
+Even though our readers could get most of the same information for free, if you’ve established yourself as an authority, people will gladly pay you for a neatly organized and formatted ebook.

 - Darren Rowse’s 31 Days to Build a Better Blog